jwhelland/bevyearth/README.md

 The camera tracking feature allows you to follow satellites as they move through their orbits:

 1. **Start Tracking**: Click on any satellite's NORAD ID in the satellite list
-2. **Visual Indicators**: Tracked satellites show a 📹 icon and highlighted button
+2. **Visual Indicators**: Tracked satellite shows a 📹 icon and highlighted button
-3. **Stop Tracking**: Use the "Stop Tracking" button in the Camera Tracking section
+3. **Stop Tracking**: Use the "Stop Tracking" button in the Camera Tracking section or click the NORAD ID again
 4. **Configure**: Adjust tracking distance (1-20km) and smoothness in the UI
 5. **Switch Targets**: Click another satellite to switch tracking

-For detailed information, see [SATELLITE_TRACKING.md](SATELLITE_TRACKING.md).

 ## Inspiration
 - https://blog.graysonhead.net/posts/bevy-proc-earth-1